Latest Windows driver and WinTV-DCR-3250 Firmware updates

 Please go to the driver page for all of the latest updates available for the WinTV-DCR-3250

 I have received a new CableCARD from my cable TV company.
 What do I need to do?

 Some of my recordings have flashing video.
 How can I fix this?

 Windows Media Center does not detect the WinTV-DCR-3250 during TV Tuner setup.

-The WinTV-DCR-3250 is installed as a network device to be able to communicate with your cable provider.
+The WinTV-DCR-2650 and WinTV-DCR-3250 are installed as network devices to be able to communicate with your cable provider.
 We found that certain Firewall software will block the device and result in Media Center not detecting it during the setup.
-To address this please check the links below to see if your firewall is listed and then follow the directions to open the firewall for the WinTV-DCR-3250.
+To address this please check the links below to see if your firewall is listed and then follow the directions to open the firewall for the WinTV-DCR-2650.